facebook/flow/website/en/docs/types/arrays.md

 someOperation(array) // Error!
 ```

-Since the generic array parameter `arr` of the `someOperation` function is mutable,
+Since the parameter `arr` of the `someOperation` function is typed as a mutable
-pushing a string into it would be possible inside that scope, which would then break
+`Array`, pushing a string into it would be possible inside that scope, which
-the type contract of the outside `array` variable.
-By anotating the parameter as `$ReadOnlyArray`
+would then break the type contract of the outside `array` variable.
+By
-instead in this case, Flow can be sure this won't happen and no errors will occur:
+annotating the parameter as `$ReadOnlyArray` instead in this case, Flow can be
+sure this won't happen and no errors will occur:

 ```js
 // @flow